 The council has the power to defer ICC proceedings for up to one year at a time.

-Moreno-Ocampo requested the warrant for Bashir last July, making him the third sitting head of state to be charged by an international court following Liberia's Charles Taylor and Yugoslavia's Slobodan Milosevic.
+Bashir is the third sitting head of state to be charged by an international court after Liberia's Charles Taylor and Yugoslavia's Slobodan Milosevic.

 Both were forced from power and brought in front of international tribunals in the Hague.
 (Additional reporting by Aziz El-Kaissouni and Andrew Heavens in Khartoum and Louis Charbonneau at the United Nations; Editing by Ralph Gowling)